Preclinical WebsiteClinical Website

 CMAP waveforms

-Individual traces showing reduced CMAP amplitude in Low Dox hTDP-43ΔNLS mice compared to control mice.
+Individual traces showing reduced CMAP amplitude and increased latency in Low Dox hTDP-43ΔNLS mice compared to control mice.

 CMAP has also been used to assess motor system function in mutant SOD1 mouse and rat models of ALS.
 For example, in SOD1G93A mice, CMAP declines over time (Mancuso, 2011; Mancuso, 2014).
 McCampbell et al. (McCampbell, 2018) have shown that SOD1G93A mice treated with an antisense oligonucleotide (ASO) at 5 weeks-of-age maintained CMAP over the next 12 weeks, while the CMAP of the control mice was reduced by greater than half over the same time period.